MNGoldman/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A Rock-Paper-Scissors app created by myself to practice and demonstrate my current JS skills.
+A Rock-Paper-Scissors app created by myself to practice and demonstrate some of my current JS, CSS, and general Web Developer abilities.